pybricks/pybricks-api/doc/api/robotics.rst

     .. rubric:: Driving for a given distance or by an angle

-    Use these commands to drive a given distance, or turn by a given angle.
+    Use the following commands to drive a given distance, or turn by a given angle.

     This is measured using the internal rotation sensors.
 Because wheels may slip while moving, the traveled distance and angle are only estimates.